jsecurity-rocks/p4r490n.github.io/_posts/2021-06-06-TryHackMe - Archangel.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-Since i see only ssh & a webserver im going for that Apache web server on port 80.
+Since I see only ssh & a webserver I'm going for that Apache web server on port 80.

 ![Webserver on port 80](/img/posts/thm-archangel/webserver_80.png)

-\
-After checking out the page I see many links that dont really go anywhere - a dead end.
+After checking out the webpage I see many links that dont go anywhere - a dead end.
-However, I noticed a domain name in the header :\
+However, I noticed a domain name in the header :
-\

 ![Domain name visible](/img/posts/thm-archangel/domain.png)

 So lets try to add mafialive.thm to our hosts file.
-Im using ParrotOS with a non-root account so ill be using sudo :
+I'm using ParrotOS with a non-root account so I'll be using sudo :

 ```bash
 sudo vi /etc/hosts
 ```
 ![Domain name visible](/img/posts/thm-archangel/adding_to_host_file.png)

-Save the file and thats it.
+Save the file and thats it!
 Hostfiles were used in the old days before DNS came to be, and were used for IP to address mapping.
 Here is a [link](http://www.steves-internet-guide.com/hosts-file/) for more info.
-Basically we are telling our machine that the IP address corresponds with a particular domain.
+We are telling our machine that the IP address corresponds with a particular domain.
 Kind of like when you take a taxi and tell the address to your driver.

 Now lets go to domain *mafialive.thm*  :

 ![New Domain](/img/posts/thm-archangel/new_hostname.png)

 Note that the flag is blurred.
-Since i found no clues while checking the page with CTRL+U - i decided to gobust.
+Since I found no clues while checking the page with CTRL+U - i decided to gobust.

 ```bash
 gobuster dir -u http://mafialive.thm/ -w /usr/share/wordlists/dirbuster/directory-list-lowercase-2.3-medium.txt -t 50 -x php,html,txt